 For example, consider an attribute called name, which is used by two object classes: country and device.
 The display name for the attribute when it is used by the country object class might be 'Country Name'; and the display name when it is used by the device object class might be 'Device Name'.
-When Access Presence displays these objects, it displays the appropriate display name for the attribute.
+Access Presence displays the appropriate display name for the attribute.